 There was no request abandoned by the applicant.

 We were unable to process three requests because no identifiable records existed.

 The completion time can be summarized as follows:

-Extensions were requested in one case for consultation with other departments and in one case for consultation with third parties.
+Extensions were requested in five cases for consultation with other departments and in two cases for consultation with third parties.

-Access was given by providing copies to requesters in eleven cases.
+Access was given by providing copies to requesters in fifteen cases.

 The ATIP Coordinator determines, on a case-by-case basis the fee to be charged for an extensive or complex request.